 Supporting these findings, researchers from the Journal of Clinical Periodontology found that electric toothbrushes resulted in 22% less gum recession and 18% less tooth decay over the 11-year period.

-Despite the findings, Dr. Carter was keen to emphasise that there is no substitute for having a good oral hygiene routine, regardless of whether you prefer to use a manual or electric toothbrush.
+Despite the findings, Dr. Carter was keen to emphasise that there is no substitute for having a good oral hygiene routine.
+This is regardless of whether you prefer to use a manual or electric toothbrush.

 “Whether you’re using a manual or electric toothbrush you should be brushing for two minutes, twice a day, with a fluoride toothpaste.
 Also, a good oral health routine would not be complete without using an interdental brush or floss once a day.